waynodiablo/Oystercard/battle_ships/battle_ships.md

 Now it's time to work on the user interface of our battleship game.
 What is the user interface?

 The idea of the _user interface_ (UI) is to provide our players with a good _user experience_ (UI) while playing the game.
 You may need to spend some thought on how to implement the UI.
 This is best done on paper, storyboarding the different _"screens"_ the players are presented with.

 **Tasks**

-1. Research about user experience and user interfaces, how do they intersect?
+1. Research user experience and user interfaces - how do they intersect?
 How are they related?
 Do you dare to give a little talk on this to your byte?
 2. Create a storyboard of screens you think you will need to implement for a good UX.
 3. Present the UI you have created to your cohort and discuss the different approaches.
 4. Can you implement the user interface?
 Can your cohort play with your battleships game?